 The Los Angeles Media Fund Fellowship provides a $10,000 grant to a remarkable Project Involve Fellow.

-The Panavision Fellowship provides an outstanding cinematographer in Project Involve with a camera rental package valued at $60,000 for use on a future project produced in the US.
+This film grant for Black filmmakers provides an outstanding cinematographer in Project Involve with a camera rental package valued at $60,000 for use on a future project produced in the US.

 Now in its 10th year, the Sony Pictures Entertainment Fellowship provides a $10,000 grant to an outstanding filmmaker in Project Involve.

 Based out of San Francisco, iTVS, or “Independent Television Service,” is public media’s leading incubator and presenter of independent media.
 For over 30 years, iTVS has been creating films that are reflective of society’s diversity.
-Two-thirds of their filmmakers and more than half of their staff are people of color.
+Two-thirds of their filmmakers, and more than half of their staff, are people of color.

 Their Diversity Development Fund gives directors of color up to $35,000 to develop a documentary for public media.
 Because these funds are primarily for research and development, the film must be in development or pre-production.

 Films further along in production are not eligible to apply.
+The call for entries is currently closed.

 The Jacquie Jones Memorial Scholarship Fund (JJMSF) is a $300,000 scholarship fund established to provide support for emerging and diverse content producers of non-fiction shorts, feature-length programs, web series, 360-VR, or podcasts.

-The life and work of Jacquie Jones, the Peabody Award-winning director and former executive director of Black Public Media inspires this grant for people of color.
+The life and work of Jacquie Jones, the Peabody Award-winning director and former executive director of Black Public Media, inspires this grant for people of color.
 Jacquie dedicated herself to championing diverse content creators and supporting the kinds of projects that serve the needs of all communities.

 They launched the Black Filmmakers Initiative in recognition of the need to remove structural barriers and create more opportunities for queer Black artists.